giaat/learn-angular-node/README.md

 1. `node index.js` to start your server.
 Another way of running your server is using NPM's script: `npm start` which is just an alias for the previous command.
 Prefer using the last as it is a way to standardize your server starting command.

-2. `node` to access a node CLI where you can execute JavaScript code.
+2. `node` to access a Node CLI where you can execute JavaScript code.
 It is useful to make quick tests on something without writing a proper file for it.

 3. `npm install [packageName]` to install a package in your project.
 If you don't provide a package name it will install all the dependencies written in your `package.json`.
 This will download the package into the `node_modules` folder at your project root.
 If you want to mark this package as a dependency in your project you need to add the flag `--save` and respectively `--save-dev` for a development dependency.
 When using the above flags, the dependency will be written in your __package.json__ along with their [semver](https://github.com/npm/node-semver) version notation.